u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 Baka MPlayer is a free and open source, cross-platform, **libmpv** based multimedia player.
 Its simple design reflects the idea for an uncluttered, simple, and enjoyable environment for watching tv shows.

 ## Portability

 Baka MPlayer is made to be cross-platform and portable.
-Although currently no Windows binaries exist, Windows compilation is in the scope of the project for the near future.
+Although no Windows builds currently exist, work is being done to build for Windows.

 ## Documentation

 ### Playlist

 The playlist is populated by loading the files in the directory of the loaded file.
-Items can be rearranged at will, removed and deleted.
+Items can be rearranged, removed, and deleted from disk.

 Refreshing the playlist will recheck the directory (files that were deleted will still be there until playlist is refreshed).

-Shuffling the playlist shuffles the actual contents of the list rather than jumping to a random index--this way you know exactly what will be playing next.

 Clicking the Index allows you to type a specific index to play--this is particularly useful for playing a specific episode if all episodes are sorted by ascending order.

-Typing into the search makes the list only show results that contain the search text.

 ### Sreenshots

-Screenshots can be taken through the mpv engine with the relevant actions.
-The template used in the program is directly inserted into mpv as screenshot-template; see mpv's manual for more details on valid screenshot-template.
-Specified directories are prepended to the screenshot-template passed to mpv.
-The screenshot mostly needed initially can be hidden by unselecting the `Always show this dialog` option; to get the dialog back one must set the `baka-mplayer/screenshotDialog` to true.
+Screenshots are taken through mpv.
+The template specified is passed into mpv as screenshot-template; see mpv's manual for more details on valid screenshot-template.
+Specified directories are prepended to the screenshot-template.
+If the screenshot dialog is hidden by unchecking the `Always show this dialog` option, the dialog can be restored by setting `baka-mplayer/screenshotDialog` to true in the settings file.

 ### Recent Files

 The last file viewed is stored as `last-file` in the settings for easy access.

 The following is in the scope of the project for the near future.
-*Your recently viewed files are stored in settings in settings for easy access.
+*Your recently viewed files are stored in settings for easy access.
 They will be seen in the settings file at the bottom under `[recent]` line by line as file paths.
-The program will maintain a `recent-length` length (also in the settings) to those files. (disabling this feature can be done by setting `recent-length` to 0; aquiring the old functionality can be done by setting `recent-length` to 1).*
+The program will maintain a `recent-length` length (also in the settings) to those files. (disabling this feature can be done by setting `recent-length` to 0; acquiring the old functionality can be done by setting `recent-length` to 1).*

 ### Special functions
 Some functionality is not entirely explained to the user; this is explained here.